 How do I know if I have sleep-related hypoventilation?

 The most effective test of sleep-related hypoventilation is polysomnography, or a sleep study.
 Polysomnography can be performed in a hospital or sleep center, and records a patient's brain waves, blood-oxygen level, heart rate, and breathing.

-Sleep-related hypoventilation is typically treated by addressing any underlying conditions that may be causing hypoventilation, such as a medical condition or substance use.
-For instance, in some cases, weight loss may be advised, treatment may be prescribed to restore hormone levels in those with hypothyroidism, or medications known as respiratory stimulants may be used to treat narrowing of airways that can result from drug or alcohol use.
-Improving these conditions generally helps improve the symptoms of sleep-related hypoventilation.
+Sleep-related hypoventilation is typically treated by addressing any underlying conditions that may be causing hypoventilation, such as substance use.
+Weight loss may be advised, treatment may be prescribed to restore hormone levels in those with hypothyroidism, or medications known as respiratory stimulants may be used to treat narrowing of airways that can result from drug or alcohol use.
 If sleep apnea or another sleep disorder is also present, use of positive airway pressure devices, known as CPAP or BPAP machines, may be required to continually feed oxygen into the lungs while sleeping.